 Sometimes people ask for our advice outright.
 Sometimes we take it upon ourselves to offer unsolicited advice.
 Whichever the situation, if we deliver that advice or suggestion in a positive, uplifting, and friendly way, whether it’s when dealing with a customer, a boss, a colleague, or a loved one, they’re more likely to follow it.

-Too direct: You need to quit your job.
+Direct: You need to quit your crappy job.

-Diplomatic: Does this career path have what you’re looking for in the work environment you like?
+Diplomatic: Does this company have what you’re looking for?
 If not, maybe it’s time to consider a change.

-Too direct: Don’t stay on the third floor.
-There’s a bachelorette party going on, and it is so loud!
+Direct: Don’t stay on the third floor.
+There’s a bachelor party going on, and it’s super loud.

 Diplomatic: Might I suggest the fifth floor?
 Our third floor is occupied with a pre-wedding celebration, and the fifth floor will offer you a quieter stay.

-Diplomatic: It’s always frustrating to work with a coworker that you wouldn’t normally like to interact with outside of work.
+Diplomatic: It’s always frustrating to work with someone you would never choose to interact with outside of work.
 Can you put aside your differences and focus on the job?
 You both enjoy this work.
 Maybe you can find common ground on that.

-Too direct: You can’t just quit!
-You need to keep your commitments!
+Direct: You can’t just quit!
+You need to keep your commitments.

 Sometimes others need help.
 Sometimes we need help.
 When it’s time to ask or be asked, do you know what diplomatic phrases to use?
 Keep reading to find out!

-Diplomatic: Oh, wow, that looks heavy!
-Please, allow me to open the door for you.
+Diplomatic: Oh, wow, that looks heavy.
+Please, let me give you a hand.

-Diplomatic: Why, thank you so much for your help!
-You are too kind!
+Diplomatic: Why, thank you for your help!
+I really appreciate it.

-Diplomatic: Please, could you assist me with this door?
-I appreciate it very much.
+Diplomatic: Could you please help me with this door?
+Thanks.

-Too direct: I can help, if you’d just let me!
+Direct: I can help, if you’d just let me.

 Diplomatic: May I help you?
-If you wish, I’d be happy to…
+I’d be happy to give you a hand.

 Sometimes we are asked to help someone and don’t want to or don’t have the time, resources, or energy to.
 Sometimes people offer to help us, and we don’t want or need it.
 We can learn to decline help and decline to help with some very simple diplomatic phrases.

 Diplomatic: I’d love to help, but unfortunately, I am swamped right now.
-Have you asked…?
+Can you ask someone else?

-Diplomatic: Thank you for volunteering for this, but I really need your skillsets elsewhere.
+Diplomatic: Thank you for volunteering for this, but I really need your skills elsewhere.

 Diplomatic: I appreciate your enthusiasm for this idea, but I don’t think it’s going to work for me.